 Postmark includes automatic open and click tracking, and they even have chat support available from the dashboard.
 Lack of support is one reason I didn’t try Amazon SES.
 Most of their computing services do not include support, you have to pay extra for that.

 They also have a bonus for bootstrapped startups: 50,000 free credits if you are charging for your products and have not taken any outside funding.
 There was one more thing that I haven’t seen anywhere else.
 Their logs include the message contents of all emails sent.
-That may not matter for some, but I would have used such a feature many times if I had it.
+That may not matter for some, but I found this really handy (and have used it extensively over the past few years).

 Delivery was almost instant with Postmark, and they update their logs very quickly too.
 After leaving Postmark active all weekend, only two emails bounced, and these were invalid addresses, not blacklist rejections.
 All of the services will automatically disable sending to bounced addresses, to improve delivery rates.
 However, I had wondered what would happen if you needed to re-enable an address.
 For such an occasion, Postmark has a built-in reactivation button, accessible right from the logs.